apache/parquet-format/README.md

     * BOOLEAN - false, true
     * INT32, INT64, FLOAT, DOUBLE - Signed comparison.
 Floating point values are
-      not totally ordered due to special case like NaN and infinity.
+      not totally ordered due to special case like NaN.
 They require special handling when reading statistics.
 The details are documented in parquet.thrift in the `ColumnOrder` union.
+They are summarized
+       here but parquet.thrift is considered authoritative:
+        * NaNs should not be written to min or max statistics fields.
+        * Only -0 should be written into min statistics fields (if only +0 is present in the column it should be converted to -0.0).
+        * Only +0 should be written into a max statistics fields (if only -0 is present it must be convereted to +0).

+      For backwards compatibility when reading files:
+        *   If the min is a NaN, it should be ignored.
+        *   If the max is a NaN, it should be ignored.
+        *   If the min is +0, the row group may contain -0 values as well.
+        *   If the max is -0, the row group may contain +0 values as well.
+        *   When looking for NaN values, min and max should be ignored.

     * BYTE_ARRAY and FIXED_LEN_BYTE_ARRAY - Lexicographic Unsigned byte-wise comparisons.